-Seniority credits for a particular class shall only include credit for service which is also included in the time period for total seniority credits.
+Seniority credits for a particular class shall only include credit for service that is also included in the time period for total seniority credits.

-When two or more employees have the same total seniority score, the tie shall be broken and preference given in the following sequence:

-- a.
-Employee with the greatest seniority in the class in which layoff is being made and in related higher classes; - b.
-Employee with the greatest seniority in the department of layoff; - c.
-Employee with the greatest seniority for the total County service; - d.
-Employee whose name is drawn by lot by the Personnel Director.
+When two or more employees have the same total seniority score, the tie shall be broken and preference given in the following sequence: employee with the greatest seniority in the class in which layoff is being made and in related higher classes, employee with the greatest seniority for total County service, employee whose name is drawn by lot by the Personnel Director.

-- D. The order of layoff among employees will be as follows: - 1.
-(A) Temporary/extra help employees will be laid off; - 2.
-(B) Probationary employees will be laid off next; - 3.
-(C) Permanent part-time employees will be laid off next; - 4.
-(D) Permanent full-time employees will be laid off next. - E. In each instance, the layoff will be inverse order of seniority within the affected department.
-Appropriate recognition will be given to jobs which require certain degrees of specialization as determined by the department head, and in the event that two employees have equal seniority within a specific classification in that department, the employee with the specialized skills shall be the last to be laid off. - F. An employee who is laid off may demote to a lower class in the same department which has similar duties, responsibilities and requirements, as designated by the Personnel Director, providing the total seniority credits exceed the total seniority credits of one employee in the lower class.
-To be considered for demotion in lieu of layoff, an employee must notify the Personnel Director in writing, of selection not later than seventy-two (72) hours after receiving the notice of layoff.
+- F. The order of layoff among employees will be as follows: - 1.(A) Temporary/extra employees will be laid off; - 2.(B) Probationary employees will be laid off next; - 3.(C) Permanent part-time employees will be laid off next; - 4.(D) Permanent full-time employees will be laid off next. - G. In each instance, the layoff will be inverse order of total County seniority.
+Appropriate recognition will be given to jobs which require certain degrees of specialization as determined by the department head and in the event that two employees have equal seniority within a specific classification in that department, the employee with the specialized skills to perform the job shall be the last to be laid off. - H. An employee who is laid off may demote to a lower class in the same department that has similar duties, responsibilities and requirements, as designated by the Personnel Director, providing total seniority credits exceed the total seniority credits of one employee in the lower class.
+To be considered for demotion in-lieu-of layoff, an employee must notify the Personnel Director in writing of selection not later than seventy-two (72) hours after receiving the notice of layoff - In lieu of being laid off in an employee's present classification, an employee may elect to transfer to or demote to any class with the same or lower maximum salary in which the employee had served with permanent status in the same department or other department in the County if such a position is vacant, or if the employee being laid off has more seniority than at least one employee in the class. - J. In special circumstances, upon recommendation of the department head and the approval of the Board of Supervisors, an employee may elect to transfer or demote in-lieu-of layoff to a position in said employee's department in which the employee has not previously served but which the employee's skills and ability are adequate to perform the respective job if such a job is vacant or if the employee being laid off has more seniority than at least one employee in the class.